imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 Ok, so why can't TD-MPC2 solve it?
-To find out, I replayed an expert demo and at each timstep state $s_t$ sampled $a_t$ across the full range and used them to obtain the TD-MPC2 value function $Q(s_t, a_t)$.
+To find out, I replayed an expert demo and at each timstep state $s_t$ sampled $a_t$ across the full range and used them to obtain the TD-MPC2 value function $Q(s_t, a_t)$ **at convergence**.
 As you can see the value landscape has very distinct local minima:

 <div class="embed-responsive embed-responsive-16by9">
   <video class="embed-responsive-item" controls>